AGILE

 Eg: Requirement : Field should accept numeric values from 1 to 20

-TC_02: To check if user is able to enter value from range 11 to 20 (Test data: 16)
+TC_02: Invalid Range: To check if user is unable to enter value less than 1 (Test data: -4)

 2) Boundary value analysis: Testing the corner scenarios